Supreme Court (North Korea)

-The Supreme Court of the Democratic People's Republic of Korea is the supreme court and the highest organ in the judiciary of North Korea.
+The Supreme Court of the Democratic People's Republic of Korea is the supreme judicial organ of North Korea.

 The Court is accountable to the Supreme People's Assembly (SPA).
 The SPA elects its justices, and the SPA Standing Committee elects its chief justices and jurors.

 Normally, the Supreme Court serves as the highest appellate court in North Korea, but in certain legal cases it is the court of first instance.
 These cases include crimes against the state.
 When it is the court of first instance, the court's decision is always final and cannot be appealed or challenged.

 The Supreme Court has separate chambers for criminal, civil, and special matters.

 Tasks and organization

-As the supreme court of North Korea, the Supreme Court it is the highest organ of the judiciary of the country.
+As the supreme court of North Korea, it is the highest organ of the judiciary of the country.